xtracthub/abyss/README.md

             with recursively compressed data.~~
 - ~~Add methods to push status updates to postgresql~~
     - ~~Add `get_status` path to flask~~
-- For small amounts of files, the orchestrator may terminate prematurely because the kill condition is determined by whether job queues are empty and sometimes they appear empty when jobs are being processed by threads
+- ~~For small amounts of files, the orchestrator may terminate prematurely because the kill condition is determined by whether job queues are empty and sometimes they appear empty when jobs are being processed by threads~~
 - Create sdk
+    - Figure out how to pass funcx credentials that will get passed to the funcx client during orchestration
 - Figure out how/when to delete compressed/decompressed files
     - Figure out how to delete any empty directories left behind after clearing out compressed data
         - Might be better to just use a file name to uuid mapping to avoid needing to create the nested directory structures
         - As files are being decompressed, there may be a time where both the compressed and decompressed file exist, so how to account for that needs to be figured out
+- Figure out a way to determine whether an OOM error is caused because a file is unexpectedly large, or if other files are unexpectedly large.
 - ~~Improve locking performance~~
     - ~~Tasks some tasks that require locks take too long and end up blocking other processes.
 Either switch to queues or choose better locations to lock.~~